build-server-protocol/build-server-protocol/docs/bsp.md

   /** The diagnostics to be published by the client. */ def diagnostics: List[Diagnostic]

-  /** Whether the client should clear the previous diagnostics
-    * mapped to the same `textDocument` and `buildTarget`. */ def reset: Boolean
 }
 ```

 where `Diagnostic` is defined as it is in LSP.

-When `reset` is true, the client must clean all previous diagnostics
+A publish diagnostic notification overrides all previous diagnostics
-associated with the same `textDocument` and `buildTarget` and set instead the
+associated with the `textDocument` and `buildTarget` with the new received
-diagnostics in the request.
-This is the same behaviour as
-`PublishDiagnosticsParams` in the LSP.
-When `reset` is false, the diagnostics
+diagnostics.
+It follows the same behavior as `PublishDiagnosticsParams` in LSP.
-are added to the last active diagnostics, allowing build tools to stream
-diagnostics to the client.

-It is the server's responsibility to manage the lifetime of the diagnostics by
-using the appropriate value in the `reset` field.
 Clients generate new
 diagnostics by calling any BSP endpoint that triggers a `buildTarget/compile`,
 such as `buildTarget/compile`, `buildTarget/test` and `buildTarget/run`.